jacobemcken/jacobemcken.github.io/_posts/2010-03-09-php-could-not-startup.markdown

 - Linux
 tags:
 - php-gtk
-comments: []
+comments: false
 ---
-<p>Informative error message...
-NOT.</p>
+Informative error message...
+NOT.

-<p>I've installed php-gtk on a machine and got the above error when trying to start php from cli via ssh.</p>
+I've installed php-gtk on a machine and got the above error when trying to start php from cli via ssh.

-<p>After a while it suddenly hit me that I hadn't forwarded X when I logged in via ssh.
-After that I was able to use php again.<br />
-php with php-gtk is unable to start without a X server.</p>
+After a while it suddenly hit me that I hadn't forwarded X when I logged in via ssh.
+After that I was able to use php again. php with php-gtk is unable to start without a X server.